Please note that the following description of the course is only provisional and therefore subject to change.

 This course can be followed in combination with European Migration Law or separately.
 The courses are organized in a similar manner.

 The course program is, apart from an introductory lecture, divided into three parts each consisting of three sessions (two lectures and a seminar).
 In the introductory lecture the context of European asylum law and the instruments of relevant international refugee law and European asylum law will be discussed.
 The three following parts concern: 1.
-The qualification for international protection under the Refugee Convention and the EU Qualification Directive; 2.
-Access to Europe, reception conditions and detention; and 3.
+The qualification for international protection; 2.
+Access to Europe and its asylum procedures, and reception conditions and detention; and 3.
 The Dublin system and asylum procedures.

 The aim of this course is to provide students with knowledge and insight into the relation between the various levels of international and European asylum law and their impact on individuals.
 Students learn to apply this knowledge to asylum cases.